 Single Sign-on - Hitachi ID Password Manager

-Hitachi ID Login Manager is a component of Hitachi ID Management Suite which is automatically enabled for every Hitachi ID Password Manager licensee.
+Hitachi ID Login Manager is a component of Hitachi ID Identity and Access Management Suite which is automatically enabled for every Hitachi ID Password Manager licensee.

 Login Manager, a module included with Password Manager, is an enterprise single sign-on solution.
 It automatically signs users into applications where the ID and/or passwords are the same ones users type to sign into Windows on their PC.